jasonelliots/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is a representation of the html elements of a webpage.
+It gives us an interface through which we can change the structure, content, and styling of the webpage.
+It is structured as a tree and each element is a node.

 2. What is an event?

+An event happens any time a user interacts with the webpage - ie click, keyboard press, etc. The DOM creates an event object which can then be utilized at any point at the target or up the tree.

 3. What is an event listener?

+An event listener is a method that pays attention for a specific type of event to be triggered on a particular element, and when that happens it runs a specified callback function.

 4. Why would we convert a NodeList into an Array?

+A NodeList is only ‘array-like’ and does not have all of the same methods available to it that an array does.
+We would convert to an array if we wanted to use something like .map, .filter, or .reduce.

 5. What is a component?

+A component is a resuble piece of code (that often takes in data) that can be used to create elements that share aspects of functionality and styling.
+The heart of dynamic web applications!

 ### Git Set up